 Jodi: Are there many, like, do you think most of the house is like, drinking and stuff today?

-Ainsley: Like, I'd say ...

-Betty: Like at least 85%

-Ainsley: 85 to 90% of us are all drinking, no doubt about it.
+Ainsley: Like, 1'd say...
+Betty: Like at least 85% Ainsley: Sike yol% of us are all drinking, no doubt about it.
 Betty: There are some people who don't drink like Madison, he don't drink...
 Ainsley: Our house president for next year.
 Betty:...
 And a couple of people, like, they don't drink, you know.
 And they're still out mingling and having fun you know, they just don't drink.

-Ainsley: [Raising her fist in salute] Hard core Newfies man!
+Ainsley: Rising her fist in salutel Hard core Newfies man!
 Betty: Us, on the other hand, you and I, any excuse to drink...
 Ainsley: We'll do it.

-Betty:...And we'll do it.
+Betty:...
+Mad we'll do it.
 This is an excuse for us to drink so we're like, living it up.

-s...1

 Jodi: How early did you guys hear about this?
 Betty: I heard about this before I came to university.
 Jodi: Really?
 Betty: Most people didn't hear, but I did, because my friend used to be a Proctor here.
 And she told me about when I worked with her last summer.
 She's like "You wait till April 6th Day!"
-I'm like "What's April 6th Day!"
+I'm like "What's April 6th Day?"
 She's like "Oh my god, you wait and seel" So I knew about it probably before most of the frosh.

-(Field video I, 6 Apr.
-2002.)
+(Field video 1, 6 Apr.
+2002)

 By far, the most widespread Boddington legend is the one associated with April 6th Day.

-A former Boddington house President, one of the "Old Boys" who returned for the day, told me that the previous year the house committee had wanted to put the story of April 6th Day on the T-shirts they make for the event.
-They had been unable to find out the "true" story behind and so opted not to put the legend on their shirts at all.
-The residents have a history of wanting to know the "true" stories, leading them to fill in the blanks in stories or often mention an attempt by someone to substantiate the story.
+A former Boddington house President, one of the "Old Boys" who returned for the day, told me that the previous year the house committee had wanted to put the story of April have a history of wanting to know the "true" stories, leading them to fill in the blanks in stories or often mention an attempt by someone to substantiate the story.
 In fact, during my fieldwork the appeal was often made to me to find out if the stories I was told were true or not.
-This was especially the case for both the "April 6th Day" legend and the campus wide legend, "The Man in Plaid," essentially a version of the widespread campus killer legends (see Brunvand Vanishing 57-62, Bronner 157-59).
-10
+This was especially the case for both the "April 6th Day" legend and the campus wide legend, "The Man in Plaid," essentially a version of the widespread campus killer legends (see Brunvand Vanishing 57-62, Bronner 157-59).10